graphicore/ufoJS/README.md

 JavaScript.
 Therefore the original ideas and algorithms are from these projects and they serve as reference for what behavior is right or wrong.
-Any discrepancies between the JavaScript and Python versions especially those caused by the differences of the languages or those caused by the incapabilities of the translator are completely discussible.
+Any discrepancies between the JavaScript and Python versions especially those caused by the differences between the languages or those caused by the incapabilities of the translator are completely discussible.

 The files of the original sources are referenced in the files of this project where they where used.